 Read on to find out the answer to the question “what is the most expensive college in the US?”.

-Columbia University is the most expensive college in the US, with a cost of tuition for the 2022-2023 academic year of $68,476.
-This is the tuition cost for an undergraduate student at the School of General Studies at Columbia University.
-If you include the Student Life Fee for full-time students, it adds another $755.
-And that cost does not include any meal plans, room and board, books, etc.
+Kenyon College is the most expensive college in the US, with a cost of tuition and required fees for the 2023-2024 academic year of $69,330.
+This amount includes the $69,030 per year for tuition plus the $300 per year Student Activities Fee.
+Bear in mind that the above cost does not include any meal plans, room and board, books, etc.

-In the end, the most expensive college in the US is a fairly expected one — an Ivy League college that’s located in New York City, which has notoriously high costs of living.
-But some of the other most expensive colleges in the US, such as Franklin and Marshall and Bard College, may have been more surprising to see.
-Not to mention, Columbia University is the only Ivy League school to rank among the top five most expensive colleges in the US, thus many popular and academically strong private liberal arts colleges occupy the remainder of the list.
+In the end, the most expensive college in the US is a fairly unexpected one — pretty selective liberal arts college in Gambier, Ohio.
+But some of the other most expensive colleges in the US, such as Columbia University or USC, may have been more expected.
+Interestingly, Columbia University and Brown University are the only Ivy League school to rank among the top 10 most expensive colleges in the US, thus many popular and academically strong private liberal arts colleges occupy the remainder of the list.

 Though these tuition costs are among the most expensive in the country, there are more affordable colleges that offer top-notch education too.
 Public colleges, such as big state schools, tend to have much cheaper tuition costs when the student resides in-state versus all other types of colleges.
 And many of these large public universities offer excellent education and state-of-the-art research facilities.
 Fortunately, you can bring down the burden of tuition on your finances even more by applying to and winning college scholarships.
 Even if it doesn’t cover the full cost of tuition, any scholarship amount helps.
 And when you find your perfect school, take advantage of BrokeScholar's database of student discounts and coupons.